 - Shaved or grated Parmesan for serving

-Pop the frozen green beans into water and cook according to the package directions while the risotto is cooking.
+- Pop the frozen green beans into the water and cook according to the package directions while the risotto is cooking.

-Note: I brushed the salmon with oil, seasoned with salt and pepper and baked on foil in a baking dish in the oven on 425F for about 15 minutes, until it flaked with a fork.
+- Brush the salmon with oil, season with salt and pepper and bake on foil in a baking dish in the oven on 425F for about 15 minutes until it flaked with a fork.

 Make sure you add C&W Vegetables to your shopping list and don’t forget to take advantage of the $.50 off of 1 package of C&W vegetables Ibotta coupon good at select Walmart stores. (while supplies last)

-You can find C&W Vegetables at Walmart, which is where I did my shopping.
+You can find C&W Vegetables at Walmart, which is where I did my shoppin